GenieTim/genieblog.ch/source/_posts_en/2015/2015-01-07-cubietruck-lubuntu-tastaturlayout.en.md

 date: 2015-01-07 13:00:28+00:00
 excerpt: >
   After putting on [Lubuntu on the Cubietruck](https://www.genieblog.ch/blog/en/2015/lubuntu-als-standardbetriebssystem-auf-dem-cubietruck-per-mac) you notice that you were never asked for the keyboard layout.
-  Since it is tedious to always find the right keys, it is obvious that you want to change the keyboard layout.
+  Since it is tedious to always find the right keys, it is clear that you want to change the keyboard layout.
   But how?
 layout: post
 link: http://genieblog.ch/cubietruck-lubuntu-tastaturlayout/